civo/terraform-provider-civo/docs/resources/network.md

 page_title: "civo_network Resource - terraform-provider-civo"
 subcategory: ""
 description: |-
-  Provides a Civo Network resource.
+  Provides a Civo network resource.
 This can be used to create, modify, and delete networks.
 ---

 # civo_network (Resource)

-Provides a Civo Network resource.
+Provides a Civo network resource.
 This can be used to create, modify, and delete networks.

 ## Example Usage